Why you can trust The Zebra

 The most budget-friendly option for temporary car insurance in Alabama is USAA, which can save you $25 each month, compared to the next-best option, GEICO.
 In Alabama, the average monthly cost of car insurance is $121, or $725 over a biannual term.

 Where you live has as large an impact on your car insurance rates as the insurance company you choose.
 Auto insurers take into account the frequency of claims in a given area when pricing policies by ZIP code.
 See below insurance prices in the biggest cities in Alabama and compare the amount you pay.

 TEMPORARY AUTO INSURANCE RATES IN ALABAMA — BY CITY

 |City||Average 6-Month Rate||Average Monthly Rate|

 Because so many factors are involved in setting insurance rates, your quotes may not match those displayed above.
 If your current rates don't match those listed above, consider comparing quotes from other companies.
 The temporary duration of a car insurance policy adds to the importance of remaining informed and willing to shop.

-Find out more about temporary auto insurance or use The Zebra to compare policies for free online.
+Find out more about temporary auto insurance or use The Zebra to see quotes - from multiple insurers.

 - Check out the best auto insurance options for teen drivers.

 - Get affordable car insurance for new drivers.